TanishqSingla/Shell-Scripting-Cheatsheet/cheatsheet.md

 ```
 In the above code notice `-p` flag is used, short for prompt.
 This let's us create a message to give while getting user input, like we created in this example.

-This code on execution would work like this.
+This code on execution would work like this.\
-&nbsp;
 ![Screenshot 2](Images/scrsht2.png)

 # Control Flow